Australia’s ongoing social, environmental and economic well-being depends on the continued and cost effective access to

 In advancing the development and use of space capabilities on which Australia relies, the Commonwealth supports and coordinates cross-portfolio civil space initiatives of national significance.
-The Minister for Industry, Innovation and Science, the Hon Greg Hunt MP, is responsible for Australian civil space activities and the department is the central point of contact and coordination for the Government’s involvement in national and international civil space activities.
+The Minister for Industry, Innovation and Science is responsible for Australian civil space activities and the department is the central point of contact and coordination for the Government’s involvement in national and international civil space activities.

 The department also administers legislative arrangements for Australian civil space activities to ensure that these activities do not jeopardise national interests and Australia’s international obligations in space; and has responsibility for informing Government policies that provide the right conditions for entrepreneurs and businesses to innovate and capitalise on their space-related activities.

 Civil Space and Cyber Security, Department of Industry, Innovation & Science

 GPO Box 9839